woojiahao/Taiga/docs/bot_basics.md

 ## Prefix
 > The default prefix to invoke Taiga is `?`

-This can be customized for each server, by running the `setprefix` command.
+This can be customized for each server, by running the `set prefix { desired prefix }` command.

 ## Set Up
 ### Permissions